-He is a professional member of the American Meteorological Society and the National Weather Association.
-He currently holds the seal of approval from the AMS.
+He is a member of both the American Meteorological Society and the National Weather Association and holds seals of approval from both organizations.

 Michael says the reason forecasting weather on the Gulf Coast can be intense is because almost all types of weather can occur here.